teaching-on-testbeds/repro-DNS/docs/vm/verify/malicious_verify.md

 The address `firewall.referral.lan` is configured in the zone file of the malicious-ref-server (10.0.0.200) and this test ensures that the resolver (10.0.2.1 interface with malicious-client, 10.0.0.1 interface with servers) accesses the authoritative servers through the root (10.0.0.101).

-(In our experiment, the benign client will not issue queries for names serviced by the malicious domains, however you can still observe the resolution route by running `dig firewall.referral.lan. @10.0.1.1` from the benign client.
+(In our experiment, the benign-client will not issue queries for names serviced by the malicious domains, but you can still observe the resolution route by running `dig firewall.referral.lan. @10.0.1.1` from the benign-client.
 The only difference in the route will be the IP addresses of the client and the resolver/client interface).